CoPRA: Bridging Cross-domain Pretrained Sequence Models with Complex Structures for Protein-RNA Binding Affinity Prediction: Methods

 \subsection{Bi-scope Pre-training}

-In this section, we will describe the design of pre-training tasks, including a cross-modal contrastive protein-RNA interaction (CPRI) task for understanding interaction pairs (whether they interact) and a mask interface distance modeling (MIDM) for understanding the atom-precision node distance (how they interact) given only backbone structure information as input.
+In this section, we will describe the pre-training tasks, including a cross-modal contrastive protein-RNA interaction (CPRI) task for understanding interaction pairs (whether they interact) and a mask interface distance modeling (MIDM) for understanding the atom-precision node distance (how they interact) given only backbone structure as input.

-\paragraph{Contrastive interaction modeling.} Utilizing protein and RNA representations for cross-modal matching is similar to that of image-text matching.
+\paragraph{Contrastive interaction modeling.} Utilizing protein and RNA representations for cross-modal matching is similar to image-text matching.
 We formulate this problem in an in-batch way, inspired by CLIP \cite{radford2021learning}.
 Specifically, for a protein $P$ and an RNA $R$ from a complex $C$, we mask the interface structure information of the pair embedding $Z$ and get the output protein and RNA special node embedding from \coformer{}, denoted as $P^s$, $R^s$.
 Given a batch of protein-RNA complexes of batch size $K$, we generate $K^2$ pairs $(P^s_i, R^s_j)$, where $i, j \in \{1,...,K\}$.
 The pair is positive when $i=j$ and the other pairs are negative.
-We adopted a symmetric contrastive loss function to facilitate the CPRI training:
+We adopted a symmetric contrastive loss function for the training:

 where, $s$ denotes the similarity of the embeddings and we adopt cosine similarity in practice, and $\tau$ is the temperature.